MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

  - Allowlist extensions in Azure Database for PostgreSQL Flexible Server
  - Load the libraries of extensions that deploy binary libraries, which require allocating and accessing shared memory and need to be loaded when the server starts.
  - Install extensions in some database, so that the SQL objects packaged in that extension are deployed in that database, and can be accessed in its context.
+ - Drop extensions from some database, so that the SQL objects packaged in that extension are removed from that database.
+ - Update the SQL artifacts deployed by an extension that is already installed.
+ - View which extensions are installed and their corresponding versions.
+ - Learn what are the possible errors you can receive when managing extensions in Azure Database for PostgreSQL Flexible Server, and what could be the cause of each of them.

 ## Extensions